 For some people marriage is very much a need, a place of emotional security and a celebration of love between two families.
 The married couples tax allowance is also available for couples in a civil partnership, and with a maximum of £238 per year available you would be waiting a long time to recoup your wedding costs via this scheme.
 Apologies for my cynicism….
-Having just celebrated my first Divorce-versary you may be surprised to learn that I would consider marriage in the future, but it would be choice rather than necessity which would lead me to that outcome.
+I celebrated my first Divorce-versary recently!
+Imagine my surprise when I realised marriage is something I would consider in the future.
+However, it would be choice rather than duty which would lead me to that outcome.

 4. Do you find conflict in your romantic relationships exciting?